-Biology For Undergraduates Number 3101-02 Anatomy and Physiology (\$2-\$2)

-606 Study of a typical animal cell: mitosis and cell division; miosis; survey of mammalian histology, the human skelcton, muscles of the body, circulatory and nervous systems, physiology.
+Biolo ormer umber [ 606 3101- 02 Anatomy and Physiology (\$2-\$2) Study of a typical animal cell: mitosis and cell division; miosis; sur mammalian histology, the human skeleton, muscles of the body, circulato nervous systems, physiology.
+Three lectures and two laboratory hours per This course is open only to pre-clinical nurses and to students in a sch nursing. vey of ry and week.
+4103 Nutritional Requirements of the Human Body (\$4) Nutritional needs of the normal human body.
+Three lectures and three labor hours per week.
+Prerequisite : Biology 3101 and Chemistry 3101.
+This is open only to pre-clinical nurses and to students in a school of nursing. [ 407 pratory course 3201 Microbiology (\$2) [ 312 0 Survey of microbes with emphasis on pathogens, bacteria and proto culture technique; staining technique; histology of the blood and typ blood groups.
 Two lectures and three laboratory hours per week.
-This course is open only to pre-clinical nurses and to students in a school of nursing.

-4103 Nutritional Requirements of the Human Body (\$4) Nutritional needs of the normal human body.
+Prerece Chemistry 3101-02 and Biology 3101.
+This course is open only to pre- nurses and students in a school of nursing. oing of Suisite: 3202 Biology of the Human Body (\$2) [ 310 • Survey of the anatomy of the human body with emphasis on the skelet muscular systems.
+Three lectures and two laboratory hours per week. quisite : Zoology 3102.
+This course may not be counted for credit in a to Zoology 3202.
+Prere- 3203 Introduction to Human Physiology (\$2) [ 311 0.0 Body functions with emphasis on their relations to physical exercise.
+Thu tures and two laboratory hours per week.
+Prerequisite : Biology 3202 or 2 3202. ree lec- Loology 3204 Heredity (Genetics) [ 316 0- I Principles of heredity in their application to animals, plants, and m Prerequisite: Sophomore standing or six semester hours of a laboratory s ankind. science.
+For Undergraduates and Graduates 3401 Technique in Histology and Cytology (\$2) Fixing, imbedding, sectioning, staining and mounting tissues and co critical microscopical examination.
+One lecture and six laboratory how week.
+Prerequisite : Chemistry 4213, or 3221-22 or 4321-22 or Bacteriolog or 12 scmester hours of zoology, or botany, and permission by the chain the department. urs per y 3302, Bact eriology 2201 General Bacteriology (\$2) [ 629A Principles of bacteriology (application of pure culture method employin pathogenic forms; bacteriological analysis of water, milk, and sewage; technique; preparation of media.
+Three lectures and three laboratory ho week.
+Prerequisite : Twelve semester hours in any one of the natural sciences combination of twelve semester hours in natural sciences and junior standi ng non- staining ours per ces or a

+BIOLOGICAL SCIENCES

+3302 Pathogenic Bacteria and Immunology (\$2) [ 629в Survey of pathogenic bacteria with emphasis on their pathogenecity, and applica-tion of principles in isolation; introduction to immunology and haematology.
 Three lectures and three laboratory hours per week.
-Prerequisite: Biology 3101 and Chemistry 3101-02.
-This course is open only to pre-clinical nurses and to students in a school of nursing.

-3201 Microbiology (\$2) Survey of microbes with emphasis on pathogens, bacteria and protozoans; culture technique; staining technique; histology of the blood and typing of blood groups.
-Two lectures and three laboratory hours per week.
-Prerequisite: Chemistry 3101-02 and Biology 3101.
-This course is open only to pre-clinical nurses and students in a school of nursing.

-3202 Biology of the Human Body (\$2) Survey of the anatomy of the human body with emphasis on the skeletal and muscular systems.
-Two lectures and three laboratory hours per week.
-Prerequisite: Zoology 3102.
-This course may not be counted for credit in addition to Zoology 3202.

-3203 Introduction to Human Physiology (\$2) Body functions with emphasis on their relations to physical exercise.
-Two lectures and three laboratory hours per week.
-Prerequisite: Biology 3202 or Zoology 3202.

-3204 Heredity (Genetics) [316 Principles of heredity in their application to animals, plants, and mankind.
-Prerequisite: Sophomore standing or six semester hours of a laboratory science.

-3401 Technique in Histology and Cytology (\$2) [330 Fixing, imbedding, sectioning, staining and mounting tissues and cells for critical microscopical examination.
-One lecture and six laboratory hours per week.
-Prerequisite: Chemistry 4213, or 3221-22 or 4321-11 or Bacteriology 3302, or 12 semester hours of zoology, or botany, and permission by the chairman of the department.

-Bacteriology

-3301 General Bacteriology (\$2) 629A Principles of bacteriology; application of pure culture method employing non-pathogenic forms; bacteriological analysis of water, milk, and sewage; staining technique; preparation of media.
-Prerequisite: Twelve semester hours in any one of the natural sciences or a combination of twelve semester hours in natural sciences and junior standing.

-3302 Pathogenic Bacteria and Immunology (\$2)

-Survey of pathogenic bacteria with emphasis on their pathogenecity, and application of principles in isolation; introduction to immunology and haematology.
-Prerequisite: Bacteriology 3301.
+Prerequisite: Bacteriology 3301; for juniors and seniors, the equivalent of Bacteriology 3301 as determined by the Instructor and the Head of the department.